kinetic-flow/arcin-infinitas/README.md

 ![screenshot](https://raw.githubusercontent.com/minsang-github/arcin-infinitas/2791e94bf152bbd36e8ab20424a4a11679cceb8f/res/conf_screenshot.png)

 ## What is this?
 A custom arcin firmware, mainly written for best experience playing new infinitas 120hz version.
 No key config or joy2key needed, everything will work with the game out of the gate.
-It is also general enough to work with HID-light and beatoraja.
+It is also suitable for HID-light and beatoraja.
 You can use the configuration tool to adjust options like turntable sensitivity.
 Does not work with LR2.

 ## Where do I download?